-[19] Choose one of the three methods.
+Choose one of the three methods.
 Please see BARS Section 3.4.2 Pensions for instructions on how to calculate the Restricted Net Position related to the net pension assets.
-Return to Reference 19
+Return to Reference 19 a.
+For committed fund balance: (1) the government's highest level of decision-making authority, and (2) the formal action that is required to be taken to establish (and modify or rescind) a fund balance commitment.

 [20] The city/county/district may disclose the separate component of the liability for unearned revenue reported on the governmental funds balance sheet.
-Return to Reference 20
+Return to Reference 20 b.
+For assigned fund balance: (1) the body or official authorized to assign amounts to a specific purpose, and (2) the policy established by the governing body pursuant to which that authorization is given.